sphinx-gallery/sphinx-gallery/doc/advanced.rst

 Resetting before each example
 =============================

-Sphinx-Gallery supports 'resetting' via a prolog that is run before each example script is executed.
+Sphinx-Gallery supports 'resetting' function(s) that are run before and/or after each example script is executed.
 This is used natively in Sphinx-Gallery to 'reset' the behavior of the visualization packages ``matplotlib`` and ``seaborn`` (:ref:`reset_modules`).
-However, this functionality could be used to reset other libraries, modify the resetting behavior for a natively-reset library or run an arbitrary custom function at the start of each script.
+However, this functionality could be used to reset other libraries, modify the resetting behavior for a natively-reset library or run an arbitrary custom function at the start and/or end of each script.

 This is done by adding a custom function to the resetting tuple defined in ``conf.py``.
 The function should take two variables: a dictionary called